cpuSonicatt/ktane-solver/README.md

-# KTaNE Bomb Expert
+# ktane-solver

-A collection of JavaScript files to solve the vanilla bomb modules from [Keep Talking and Nobody Explodes](https://keeptalkinggame.com/).
+A JavaScript library to solve the vanilla bomb modules from [Keep Talking and Nobody Explodes](https://keeptalkinggame.com/).

-At some point, [when browsers finally implement their Web Speech API](https://platform-status.mozilla.org/#webspeech-recognition), this project will accept speech commands and speak solutions to the modules.
-In most cases, `<Module>.solve()` input parameters equate to voice input, and `console.log()` calls equate to voice output.
-In examples, a hash (#) equates to the user input.
+## Installing

+`npm i ktane-solver`